Philosophy - Bachelor of Arts

 Philosophy Minor

-The Philosophy Minor requires 18 senior-level PHIL credits with a minimum of three credits in each of 200-, 300-, and 400-level PHIL.
+The Philosophy Minor requires 18 senior-level PHIL credits, with a minimum of six credits at the 300 level and three credits at the 400 level.

 ---|---|---|